 The challenge is to find a good balance between the opportunities and risks of digitization.
 It is clear to me that digitization is an opportunity for Europe, so we should also think European when it comes to risks.

-In Europe there are already regulatory innovations that are blurring the boundaries between banks and new providers such as fintechs and big tech.
+In Europe, there are already regulatory innovations that are blurring the boundaries between banks and new providers such as fintech and big tech.
+For example, a fintech with innovative payment methods has the opportunity to put their business idea between the customer and the bank.
 PSD2, the amendment to the Payment Services Directive, obliges banks to open an interface for third-party providers of financial services.
-For example, fintechs with innovative payment methods have the opportunity to put their business idea between the customer and the bank.

 For customers, that means more competition.
 From the point of view of the banks, there is a certain amount of frustration in the face of these developments; after all, as lavishly regulated companies, they are now competing with companies that seem to play by completely different rules of the game.